-- Issue # The Man Who Killed Tony Stark (Part 5) (one year ago)
+- Issue # The Man Who Killed Tony Stark (Part 5) (3 years ago)

-- Issue # The Man Who Killed Tony Stark (Part 4) (one year ago)
+- Issue # The Man Who Killed Tony Stark (Part 4) (3 years ago)

-- Issue # The Man Who Killed Tony Stark (Part 3) (one year ago)
+- Issue # The Man Who Killed Tony Stark (Part 3) (3 years ago)

-- Issue # The Man Who Killed Tony Stark (Part 2) (one year ago)
+- Issue # The Man Who Killed Tony Stark (Part 2) (3 years ago)

-- Issue # The Man Who Killed Tony Stark (Part 1) (one year ago)
+- Issue # The Man Who Killed Tony Stark (Part 1) (3 years ago)

 The gleaming Golden Avenger steals the show as we celebrate the 80th anniversary of the House of Ideas with the era-spanning MARVEL TALES!
 This anthology series shines a spotlight on fan-favorite characters, features timeless stories and highlights some of our most impressive talent from the past eight decades.
 First, Iron Man is born in the incredible origin story of Tony Stark, as told by Stan Lee, Larry Lieber and Don Heck in TALES OF SUSPENSE (1959) #39!
 Then, the unforgettable Pepper Potts enters Tony’s life as his hard-working assistant in TALES OF SUSPENSE (1959) #45!
 And, in IRON MAN (1968) #150, the team supreme of Bob Layton, David Michelinie and John Romita Jr. tell a Shell-Head story for the ages!
 Trapped in the time-lost land of King Arthur, Iron Man battles Doctor Doom!